22 Best Places To Visit Outside London For Day Trips

 While in the ancient city of York, you’ll want to visit York Minster, the largest Gothic cathedral in northern Europe.
 Take the York Minster Tower challenge if you’re fit and healthy – it’s a 10-minute climb up 275 narrow, winding steps to the top, but the view is incredible!

-Alternatively, wander through the Shambles – the most complete medieval street in Europe, walk the medieval York city walls, or step back to the days when York was a Viking settlement at Yorvik.
+Alternatively, stroll through the Shambles – the most complete medieval street in Europe, walk the medieval York city walls, or step back to the days when York was a Viking settlement at Yorvik.

 Some of the best ways to see York include guided walking tours, riverboat cruises, or (my favourite) spooky ghost tours.

 The best way to travel to York from London is by train from London’s Kings Cross station.
 The journey takes just over two hours on the fast service.
-Compare train prices and availability on Trainline and Omio.
+Book your tickets on Trainline and Omio.

 22. Stratford-Upon-Avon, Warwickshire